Electrogravitational

 the nucleon level of matter.
 Thus, the analogue of a white dwarf from the point

-of view of the matter evolution under the action of gravitation is a nuon, and
+of view of matter evolution under action of gravitation is a nuon, and from the point of view of matter’s

-white dwarf is a muon.
-The neutron star of the lowest possible mass is the
+radioactive decay the analogue of a white dwarf is a muon.
+The neutron star of

-analogue of a pion.
+the lowest possible mass is the analogue of a pion.

-In addition to nucleons, the
+In addition to nucleons, matter

-magnetars.
-[9] [10] Discons, just as the stars
+[9] [10] Discons, just as the stars themselves, can carry

-themselves, can carry an electric charge.
-A magnetar with a positive charge and
+an electric charge.
+A magnetar with a positive charge and a discon with a

-a discon with a negative charge are analogous to a hydrogen atom in the hydrogen system.
+negative charge are analogous to a hydrogen atom in hydrogen system.

-picture magnetars are formed from neutron stars, just as protons are formed in free neutron decay.
+are formed from neutron stars, just as protons are formed in free neutron decay.
 The

 matter of discons in its density and composition must be close to the density